Written by: AnnieWall

-- Joint comfort and mobility: Provides Collagen Type 2 and essential nutrients to support healthy joint function, joint comfort and mobility
+- SUPPORTS JOINT FLEXIBILITY: Provides Collagen Type 2 and essential nutrients to provide joint support and to support joint flexibility and mobility

-- Joint lubrication: Includes glucosamine, chondroitin, and hyaluronic acid, which support joint lubrication and may help with joint swelling
+- JOINT LUBRICATION: Includes glucosamine, chondroitin, and hyaluronic acid, which support joint lubrication and supports healthy connective tissue

-- Synovial fluid: Provides synovial fluid for joint cushioning
+- SYNOVIAL FLUID: Provides synovial fluid for healthy connective tissue

-- Provides collagen type 2: Contains 2,400 mg BioActive NeoCell Collagen Type 2 per serving
+- PROVIDES COLLAGEN TYPE 2: Contains 2,400 mg NeoCell Collagen Type 2 per serving

 Many people who take supplements often take a supplement of collagen but they really don’t know what collagen is and how it works.
 Collagen is, in fact, a protein which forms part of the tendons.
 Without collagen, the tendons in our bodies would not be able to attach the muscles to our bones.
 It is an intercellular material which binds all cells together.
 The body has a huge need for collagen, however, some parts of our body such as ligaments, bone, and cartilage use it in excess of other parts.
 Sports activities put an increased strain on the body’s a natural source of collagen.
 The only way you can really support your body is to take a high strength collagen supplement.